VSA-Robotics/LedMatrix/README.md

     basic.pause(200);
 });
 ```
-This continuously moves a column of lights from left to right.

 ## Best Practices & Tips
 - Ensure the LED matrix is **physically oriented** with **16 columns wide and 8 rows tall**.